 One of my activities for this year was to research the career of Peter Sellars.
 This involved some new works I had not seen before: Weill's Die sieben Todsünden, and Stravinsky's Perséphone.
 The Weill was filmed rather like a song cycle, so perhaps I have still not seen it staged.
 Other films that were seen included Sellars' staging of Giulio Cesare.
 The performances generally occurred before our calendar year and don't get awards.
 In Europe he is a significant figure, so it is best to try to understand his works.
 I gave him mixed reviews.
 You can find these by using the Peter Sellars label.

 I also decided that my complete ignorance of the works of Meyerbeer needed to be dealt with.
+Here is an explanation of my categories.

 BEST NEW OPERA AWARD: So who deserves an award?
 Of the new works I am torn between Lessons in Love and Violence and Marnie.
 I enjoyed Marnie a lot so I award to it.
 Isabel Leonard is always fabulous and carried this production.